 When property is jointly owned, it is regulated by what is known as “right of survivorship”.
 This means that if one of the owners dies, the other surviving owner automatically becomes the sole owner.
 Assets that are jointly owned can avoid probate, but they require the appropriate paperwork to prove that whatever property in question was in fact jointly owned.

-In Reno, Nevada, there are two forms of joint ownership that are available:
+In Reno, Nevada, there are two forms of joint ownership:

-- Joint tenancy, which is where the property held in joint tenancy passes to the surviving owners when one owner dies, avoiding probate.
+- Joint tenancy: A property held in joint tenancy passes to the surviving owners when one owner dies, avoiding probate.
 Joint tenancy works well when couples acquire valuable property such as real estate, vehicles, and bank accounts and each joint tenant owns an equal share.

-- Community property with right of survivorship.
-Since Nevada is a community property state, where all assets acquired during the marriage are held jointly unless otherwise specified as separate, then if held with the right of survivorship, it automatically passes to the survivor when one spouse dies.
+- Community property with right of survivorship: In Nevada, all assets acquired during marriage are held jointly unless otherwise specified as separate.
+If community property is held with the right of survivorship, it automatically passes to the survivor when one spouse dies.

-Nevada allows transfer-on-death registration of vehicles, which allows your named beneficiary to inherit the vehicle after your death without the need for probate.
+Nevada also permits transfer-on-death registration of vehicles.
+This allows your named beneficiary to inherit the vehicle after your death without the need for probate.